-The uploader component is used to upload images, documents, and other files to a server.
-The component is an extended version of the HTML5 upload control with multiple file selection, auto upload, drag-and-drop, progress bar, preload files, and validation.
-Users can either browse and select the files that they want to upload or just drag and drop files from the file explorer.
+The file upload control is used to upload images, documents, and other files to a server.
+The control is an extended version of the HTML5 upload control with multiple file selection, auto upload, drag-and-drop, progress bar, preload files, and validation.
+Users can either browse and select the files that they want to upload or can just drag and drop files from the file explorer.

-The uploader component has fully customizable file lists and buttons, which helps in designing a custom upload UI.
+The file upload control has fully customizable file lists and buttons, which helps in designing a custom upload UI.

 Seamlessly works with asynchronous mode using the AJAX library, which needs to define server-side actions to save and remove files, and supports HTML form file uploads (synchronous mode), as well.